-- 21. (1) Notwithstanding the building line requirements set out in Chapter 6, the following structures or portions of structures may be erected within the prescribed building lines, provided they do not extend beyond the boundaries of a land unit: - boundary walls, screen walls, fences and gates; not exceeding 2.1 metres in height above the natural ground level, excluding where any such wall will result in infilling higher than 0.5 metres above natural ground level, except as provided for under section 27(3); - (b) open and uncovered stoeps that are less than 500 millimetres in height from the natural level of the ground; - (c) entrance steps, landings and entrance porches, excluding porte-cochères; - a covered entrance or gatehouse that has a roofed area not exceeding 5 m2 and a roof height not exceeding 3 metres from the floor to the highest point; - (e) eaves and awnings projecting no more than 1 metre from the wall of a building; - (f) cornices, chimney breasts, flower boxes, water pipes, drain pipes and minor decorative features not projecting more than 500 millimetres from the wall of a building; - (g) swimming pools not closer than 1 metre from any boundary; - (h) a basement, provided that no part of such a basement projects above natural ground level; - (i) a refuse room and/or a service yard required by the Municipality in terms of this by-law; - (j) water storage tanks not exceeding the height of the boundary wall; and - (k) earth banks and retaining structures in accordance with section 26. - (2) For the purposes of determining street boundaries a street centreline setback and site access requirements the boundary of a pedestrian way or service lane that cannot or will never be used by motor vehicles may be regarded as a common boundary. - (3) Notwithstanding Section 21(1) and (2) and the building lines prescribed in the "land use descriptions", the Municipality may impose environmental setback lines that are more restrictive, where activities are proposed in the following environmental buffers: - (a) 32 metres or the 1:100-year flood line from a hydrological feature such as a river, wetland, water body or dam; - (b) 10 metres from a natural forest or protected areas; - (c) within the coastal erosion risk lines; - (d) 5 metres below the average mean sea level. - (4) Where environmental buffers apply to a property the Municipality may request the submission of an environmental assessment or specialist report to determine the environmental setback line.
+- 21. (1) Notwithstanding the building line requirements set out in Chapter 6, the following structures or portions of structures may be erected within the prescribed building lines, provided they do not extend beyond the boundaries of a land unit: - boundary walls, screen walls, fences and gates; not exceeding 2.1 metres in height above the natural ground level, excluding where any such wall will result in infilling higher than 0.5 metres above natural ground level, except as provided for under section 27(3); - (b) open and uncovered stoeps that are less than 500 millimetres in height from the natural level of the ground; - (c) entrance steps, landings and entrance porches, excluding porte-cocheres; - a covered entrance or gatehouse that has a roofed area not exceeding 5 m2 and a roof height not exceeding 3 metres from the floor to the highest point; - (e) eaves and awnings projecting no more than 1 metre from the wall of a building; - (f) cornices, chimney breasts, flower boxes, water pipes, drain pipes and minor decorative features not projecting more than 500 millimetres from the wall of a building; - (g) swimming pools not closer than 1 metre from any boundary; - (h) a basement, provided that no part of such a basement projects above natural ground level; - (i) a refuse room and/or a service yard required by the Municipality in terms of this by-law; - (j) water storage tanks not exceeding the height of the boundary wall; and - (k) earth banks and retaining structures in accordance with section 26. - (2) For the purposes of determining street boundaries a street centreline setback and site access requirements the boundary of a pedestrian way or service lane that cannot or will never be used by motor vehicles may be regarded as a common boundary. - (3) Notwithstanding Section 21(1) and (2) and the building lines prescribed in the "land use descriptions", the Municipality may impose environmental setback lines that are more restrictive, where activities are proposed in the following environmental buffers: - (a) the 1:100-year flood line or, if no flood line has been determined, within 32 metres from the edge of a hydrological feature such as a river, water body or in stream dam; - (b) 32m from the edge of a wetland or such greater distance as may be determined in terms of environmental law; - (c) within the coastal erosion risk lines; - (d) below the 5-metre average mean sea level line. - (4) Where environmental buffers apply to a property, the Municipality may, upon consideration of a land use application or building plan application, request the submission of an environmental assessment or specialist report to determine the environmental setback line.